 The National Memorial Arboretum has something for everyone, from remembering loved ones, to a wonderful stroll surrounded by wildlife.

 There are over 150 acres (about 60 hectare), to explore via a number of trails and walks.
-There are thousands of trees of several different varieties, plus more than 200 memorials dedicated to those who have fallen in service to the country.
-It also recognises non military organistations like the Police, and Fire and Rescue Services.
+There are thousands of trees of several different varieties, plus more than 400 memorials dedicated to those who have fallen in service to the country.
+It also recognises non military organisations like the Police, and Fire and Rescue Services.

-There is daily programme of activities such as guided walks and buggy tours, which you are free to join, or the kids may prefer to explore at their own pace.
+There is a daily programme of activities & activity trails such as guided walks and buggy tours, which you are free to join.
+Alternatively, kids may prefer to explore at their own pace.
 It can easily take a day to see everything here, but you can see the key items in half a day.

 The Arboretum is home to a large variety of habitats including hay meadows, emerging woodland, marsh and riverbank.
 There is plenty of wildlife to spot, such as otters and hares, a number of birds like the skylark and lapwing, plus bats.